Tighter Bounds on Directed Ramsey Number R(7): Cataloging -Free Tournaments on 24 and 25 Vertices

 \subsection{Limiting the Search Space}

-We now generate all $TT_6$-free 24-vertex tournaments.
-From there, 25-vertex tournaments are easy, since any $TT_6$-free 25-vertex tournament extends some $TT_6$-free 24-vertex tournament.
+We now generate all $\mathit{TT}_6$-free 24-vertex tournaments.
+From there, 25-vertex tournaments are easy, since any $\mathit{TT}_6$-free 25-vertex tournament extends some $\mathit{TT}_6$-free 24-vertex tournament.

-Let $T$ be a $TT_6$-free 24-vertex tournament.
-Without loss of generality, we decompose $T$ into two arbitrary vertices $u$ and $v$ such that $u \rightarrow v$, and partition the remaining vertices into the following sets, which we'll call blocks:
+Let $T$ be a $\mathit{TT}_6$-free 24-vertex tournament.
+Without loss of generality, we choose two arbitrary vertices $u$ and $v$ from $T$ such that $u \rightarrow v$, and partition the remaining vertices into the following sets, which we'll call blocks:

 \begin{itemize} \item Let $A(u, v)$ be the set of vertices $w$ with $u \rightarrow w$ and $v \rightarrow w$. \item Let $B(u, v)$ be the set of $w$ with $u \rightarrow w \rightarrow v$ \item Let $C(u, v)$ be the set of $w$ with $w \rightarrow u$ and $w \rightarrow v$ \item Let $D(u, v)$ be the set of $w$ with $v \rightarrow w \rightarrow u$. \end{itemize}